Memphis1983/Memphis1983/README.md

 ### What do I do?  🔭

-I'm a software engineer at 100Devs.
-Here, I primarily design & build interactive websites with responsive features and web applications using current frameworks and packages, delivering timely solutions while maintaining customer satisfaction.
+I'm a software engineer at 100Devs, orchestrating robust back ends to seamlessly work with accessible front ends.
+Passionate on learning new technologies and supporting next generation innovators.

-Here are some of the skills listed in order according to level starting from **Pretty Good** to **Decent** and have also listed some that I'm looking forward to pick up eventually as I make progess 😉
+Here are my skills
 <p>

 <img alt="HTML" src="https://img.shields.io/badge/HTML-E34F26?logo=html5&logoColor=white&style=for-the-badge" />